We cross the border, back to England

 Yesterday we had discovered our next stop on Search4sites and had phoned ahead to book a space.
 Gulliver's valley theme park resort was the name of the place and it looked enormous on Google maps. ///forces.typically.storming

-We paid the £5 fee for one night on the phone and after our porridge we set off for Mansfield road, Kiveton park near Sheffield South Yorkshire, stopping at a lay-by 20 miles for the park up for a rest break, but first we have that steep hill to negotiate!
+We paid the £5 fee for one night on the phone and after our porridge we set off for Mansfield road, Kiveton park near Sheffield South Yorkshire, stopping at a lay-by 20 miles from the park up for a rest break, but first we have that steep hill to negotiate!

 11TH MAY